Solving staff shortages

 Do the Waadi check

 If you hire temporary staff, you will have to deal with the Dutch Workers Allocation by Intermediaries Act (Waadi).
-Under this act, you must check if the organisation that is hiring out personnel is registered in the Business Register.
+Under this act, you must check if the organisation that is hiring out personnel (the lender) is registered in the Business Register.
 You may be fined if this is not the case.

-So it is important to always do the Waadi check.
+So, it is important to always do the Waadi check.

 Getting staff to work extra or differently

 Also, see what you can do to ensure that your employees continue to enjoy working for you.
-Read more about what you can do for your employees on KVK.nl.

 Hiring foreign staff